 axe-core Configuration & Setup

 Establishing a reliable Web Accessibility Testing Fundamentals & Tool Selection pipeline begins with precise axe-core initialization.
-This blueprint covers installation, CLI flag syntax, rule tagging, and CI threshold enforcement for engineering teams.
+This blueprint covers installation, CLI usage, rule tagging, and CI threshold enforcement for engineering teams.

 Automated accessibility checks fail when configuration drifts from WCAG requirements or when CI exit codes are improperly mapped.
 Proper setup ensures deterministic scans, predictable failure states, and actionable violation reports.